Movie Reviews

 What appears to be a regular teenage love story soon takes an interesting and shocking turn when the devastating reality of a decadent world makes an appearance in all its glory, leaving no space for kids to play or for young love.
 One of my favorite, and yet crushing, scenes is where Loulwa’s innocence is suddenly ripped out of her hands forcing her to look into a different kind of future.

-Director Nay Tabbara accomplishes allowing viewers to see the world through innocent eyes to then grant us a first-row seat to a reality that keeps shattering millions of lives of those in Qatar, forcing them to find a new kind of normal.
+Director Nay Tabbara accomplishes allowing viewers to see the world through innocent eyes to then grant us a first-row seat to a reality that keeps shattering millions of lives of those in Beirut, forcing them to find a new kind of normal.
 Without the use of explicit footage of the calamities happening in the city, she manages to make us feel the angst, pain, sorrow and uncertainties surrounding a community that suddenly finds themselves in a constant survival mode.

 Ebb & Flow is a short film that won’t leave anyone indifferent and has definitely left a bittersweet taste and awakened a new way to see life.
 It’s a story that touches the deepest corners of our beings, making us see that somewhere out there, this is someone’s daily reality.
 This is a film that everybody should be watching now.